-Students will not receive letter grades for credits granted through credit by examination, but will receive the grade designation of "CE," which indicates that the equivalent of a grade of "C" or higher was achieved on the examination.
+Credit by Institutional Examination - Credit by Institutional Examination is available in a few courses at the College.
+Students will not receive letter grades for credits granted, but will receive the grade designation of "CE," which indicates that the equivalent of a grade of "C" or higher was achieved on the examination.
+For more information, see Prior Learning Assessment (PLA) on pages 18 and 19.